firefart/msfpayloadgenerator/README.md

 - Normal exes
 - UPX packed
-- Python compiled to exes
+- Python compiled to exes (also UPX packed)
 - Powershell stuff
+- Java Payloads (execute with java -jar payload.jar)
+- Some raw payloads to be executed on a command shell

 To install on 64bit Ubuntu/Debian:
 ```